JingfengYang/SemanticParsingPMB/README.md

 ### Error analysis
 1.
->jupyter-notebook
+>jupyter notebook
+2. Open analysis_dmatch.ipynb
-2. Change the file name in the 3rd and 4th cell an run the first 4 cells
+3. Change the file name in the 3rd and 4th cell an run the first 4 cells

+# Acknowledgments
+The code is based on the code in [EdinburghNLP/EncDecDRSparsing](https://github.com/EdinburghNLP/EncDecDRSparsing).